-I, , resident of and having grape farm with F applica Plot(s) Registration Nosable), hereby, certify that: , renewed on (if 1) All plots under my/our farm (including for export purposes) have be Agriculture/Horticulture Office by fol document and that none of the suspension/have been cancelled for expo een registered lowing the pro- plots mention with the District cedure laid down in this 2) On, I have allowed drawl of of, (laboratory) for testing. prescribed in Annexure-8 of the Proce control of chemicals residues, I have contaminants, insecticides, fungicides, (including growth regulators) on the grank NRC Grapes, Pune or which violate the second contaminants.
-After drawl of dures for Expor- not sprayed a weedicides, in ape plot other the samples as per procedure t of fresh grapes through ny kind of chemicals or ncluding herbal products an those recommended by 3) Harvesting ofMTs/Kgs. of out under my supervision on numbers of crates/ boxes/ and the grape y plot(s) has been carried es have been stored in 4) I propose to effect export of the harves The address of cold storage/packhouse U 1 .
-(APEDA Registration n No. of pack hou use and its validity) 5) The balance quantity of approximately_in the plot(s) referred to above Agriculture/Horticulture Office.
-MTs/shall be inf Kgs. of grapes remaining formed to the District Date: Place: Au gnature of Farme othorized person l ot Registration N by the farmer with
+I,, resident of______and having grape farm with Plot(s) Registration Nos., renewed on(if applicable), hereby, certify that :

+- 1) All plots under my/our farm (including those that are not intended to be utilized for export purposes) have been registered with the District Agriculture/Horticulture Office by following the procedure laid down in this document and that none of the plots mentioned above are under suspension/have been cancelled for export to the E U. - 2) On, I have allowed drawl of the grape samples by the representative of(laboratory) for testing.
+After drawl of samples as per procedure prescribed in Annexure-8 of the Procedures for Export of fresh grapes through control of chemicals residues, I have not sprayed any kind of chemicals or contaminants, insecticides, fungicides, weedicides, including herbal products (including growth regulators) on the grape plot other than those recommended by NRC Grapes, Pune or which violate the EU food safety norms. - 3) Harvesting of MTs/Kgs. of grapes from my plot(s) has been carried out under my supervision on and the grapes have been stored in numbers of crates/ boxes/etc. - 4) I propose to effect export of the harvested grapes myself/through M/s (exporter).
+The address of cold storage/packhouse shall be as follows:

+------ (APEDA Registration No. of pack house and its validity)

+5) The balance quantity of approximately_____MTs/Kgs. of grapes remaining in the plot(s) referred to above shall be informed to the District Agriculture/Horticulture Office.

-Inspection report of grape farm/plot to be maintained by the Inspecting Authority (Agriculture/Horticulture Officer) and farmer first inspection (At the time of new registration/ renewal of grape garden for export to European Union under RMP)
+Date: Place: Signature of Farmer/ Authorized person by the farmer with Plot Registration Numbers Inspection report of grape farm/plot to be maintained by the Inspecting Authority (Agriculture/Horticulture Officer) and farmer first inspection (At the time of new registration/ renewal of grape garden for export to European Union under RMP)

 1 Name and address of the Farmer / grower

-At.
+- At.
 Post

 Taluka

 District

 State

 Phone no. with STD code

 Mobile no.

 E-mail address

 2 Plot Registration No and date of renewal

 3 Address of the Plot

-Survey No. / plot no.
+C Survey No. / plot no.

 At.
 Post

 Taluka

 District

 State

 4 Total area of the Plot Map of the Plot (Please indicate all sides of

-farm crop grown and attach Annexure -2 and Map layout)
+- farm crop grown and attach Annexure -2 and Map layout)

 5 If late registration (before verasion) indicate areas demarcated

 (see paras 3.5, 3.6 and 4.3)

 6 Whether Plot is certified for Good Agriculture Practices (GAP) if

 so attach a copy of valid certificate

 Certificate No.

 Date of issue and validity

 7 Last year's export details

 Quantity (MT)

 Name of the Exporter

 Name of Pack house

 Name of Laboratory where sample was analyzed

 8 Whether Internal Alert Notice issued by NRL, Pune during the

 previous grape season

 Yes/No (if yes give details of the alert notice)

 9 Date of pruning

 10 Condition of crop relating to pests & diseases & stage of crop

 11 Any advice given to the farmer

 12 Recommendations of Inspecting authority (Whether plot is fit for

 registration / renewal of registration)

 Yes/ No (If no give specific reason)

 13 Date of Inspection

+I It is cortified that the registration details of the above plot has l